The November Edit

 Scott and I celebrated five years together (and our second wedding anniversary) with a visit to the art gallery and a lovely dinner.
 We also purchased our first faux Christmas tree, leaving the house feeling infinitely more cosy during the grey rainy weeks of November.
 I wrapped silk and velvet bows around household items to bring more cheer and attended a few holiday events at my favourite local boutiques.
 Although it’s dark and soggy outside, inside it’s twinkling and bright.

-This month’s edit includes a holiday playlist, monthly printable calendars for 2025, and the most simple butternut squash soup/pasta sauce ever.
-Here’s how it all went…hope you enjoy!
+This month’s edit includes a holiday playlist, monthly printable calendars for 2025, a link for my fave long sleeve tops, five quick book reviews, and the most simple butternut squash soup/pasta sauce ever.
+Alright, here’s how it all went…

 I made a five-hour playlist for those who enjoy Christmas music.
 I also found this 20-hour Jazz for Sleep playlist that creates the perfect calming background ambiance.